contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Offspring thesis 1 — Exclusion of ISS from the PIS/COFINS base

 A literal application of the Theme 69 reasoning to ISS.
-It is on trial at the STF — Theme 118 (RE 592.616, not final as of 05/26/2026).
+It is on trial at the STF — Theme 118 (RE 592.616), tied 5×5, awaiting the tie-breaking vote of Justice Luiz Fux; it was scheduled for February 2026 and then removed from the docket with no new date.
 Service-provider companies (law, consulting, IT) that paid PIS/COFINS on gross revenue including ISS have a valid thesis.
-Caution: the STF has not yet decided definitively — a prospective writ of mandamus is advisable to suspend enforceability while awaiting the ruling.
+Caution: the STF has not yet decided definitively, and a pro-Treasury outcome is a real risk — a prospective writ of mandamus is advisable to suspend enforceability while awaiting the ruling.

 Offspring thesis 2 — Exclusion of PIS/COFINS from its own base